Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Health-Aware and User-Involved Charging Strategies

 From the perspective of control design, the considered charging task can be formulated as an optimal control problem, which minimizes a cost function commensurate with the harm to health and subject to the user's goal.
 With the model in~\eqref{dsys}, the following linear quadratic control problem will be of interest:

 where $S_N\geq 0$, $Q_k\geq 0$, $R>0$ and

 In above, $G x_k$ represents the potential difference between $C_b$ and $C_s$, and the time range $N$ and the final state $\bar x$ are generated from the user-specified charging duration and target \soc.
-Note that, together with~\eqref{SoC-1}-\eqref{SoC-2}, $\bar x$ can be easily determined from the specified SoC value.
-The quadratic cost function intends to constrain the potential difference and magnitude of the charging current during the charging process.
+Note that the battery should be at the equilibrium point with $V_b = V_s$ in the final state and that using~\eqref{SoC-1}-\eqref{SoC-2}, $\bar x$ can be easily determined from the specified SoC value.
+The quadratic cost function thus intends to constrain the potential difference and magnitude of the charging current during the charging process.
 The minimization is subject to both the state equation and the fixed terminal state.
-In the final state, the battery should be at the equilibrium point with $V_b = V_s$.
-The weight coefficient $Q_k$ should be chosen in a way such that it increases over time, in order to offer stronger health protection that is needed as the SoC builds up.
+The weight coefficient $Q_k$ should be chosen in a way such that it increases over time, in order to offer stronger health protection that is needed as the SoC builds up. {It is noted that $x_N^\T S_N x_N$ represents a general formulation of the terminal cost, to which different options can be assigned.
+It vanishes, for example, if $S_N = 0$.
+Or it can be set as $S_N = G^\T Q_N G$ to constrain the voltage difference in the end state.
+However, since subjected to the hard constraint $x_N = \bar x$, the end state would reach the desired point regardless of $S_N$.}

 Resolving the problem in~\eqref{Charging-with-FFS} will lead to a state-feedback-based charging strategy, which can be expressed in a closed-form~\cite{Lewis:Wiley:2012}:

 This procedure comprises offline backward computation of the matrices $K_k$, $S_k$, $T_k$, $P_k$ and $K_k^u$ from the terminal state and online forward computation of the control input (i.e., charging current) $u_k$.